kstenerud/ubuntu-maintainers-handbook/PackageFixing.md

 In this case, there is no Source field, so we just use postfix.

-    $ git ubuntu clone postfix
+    $ git ubuntu clone postfix postfix-gu
+    $ cd postfix-gu

 #### Step 3: Make a branch based on the appropriate ubuntu branch

 The affected version of postfix is in bionic, so we branch from `bionic-devel`.
-It helps to use a branch name that's descriptive, like `bionic-postconf-segfault-1753470`.
+It helps to use a branch name that's descriptive.

-    $ git checkout -b bionic-postconf-segfault-1753470 pkg/ubuntu/bionic-devel
+    $ git checkout pkg/ubuntu/bionic-devel -b postfix-sru-lp1753470-segfault-bionic

 #### Step 4: Make a patch to fix the issue (maybe)

 If the only changes you made are within the debian subdir, you don't need a patchfile, and can skip this step.

-If you've made changes to the upstream code (anything outside of the debian directory), you'll need to generate a patch in debian/patches.
+On the other hand, if you've made changes to the upstream code (anything outside of the debian directory), you'll need to generate a patch in debian/patches.

 See [Making a Patchfile](DebianPatch)